tdneuron/TDNeuron/README.md

 TDNeuron is released under a *Creative Commons Non-commercial* license.
 If you want to use TDNeuron in commercial projects, please contact [licenses@tdneuron.com](mailto:licenses@tdneuron.com) for specific licenses.

+## Support

+TDNeuron works **only on Windows**.
+We use compute shaders, which are not supported in MacOS.

 ## Final words

 We assume that you are already proficient with TouchDesigner.
 To get you started with TDNeuron, we offer a help module that you may consult at any point.
 We offer as well a gentle *Introduction to machine learning* that you may want to follow.
 In there, we built a simplified version of a neural network with CHOPs, with step by step explanations.